-equal to unity.
+In this paper, we have derived the throughput-delay curve for a timer-based burstifier with minimum burst size.
+A threshold timeout value exists, which makes the normalized throughput value equal to unity.
 Such threshold value depends on the instantaneous traffic burstiness and long-range dependence to a much lesser extent than on the traffic load and minimum burst size.
-On the other hand, a bad choice of timeout value results in a severe increase of network load (see figure 4)

-Three adaptive timeout algorithms have been proposed that tradeoff accuracy versus complexity.
-Our trace-driven analysis of the Abilene backbone shows that for most cases of real Internet traffic a first moment estimation is enough to provide a timeout value very close to the optimum.
-Thus, an adaptive timeout algorithm can be easily incorporated to timer-based burstifiers, with a significant benefit in burstification delay and throughput.
+On the other hand, a bad choice of timeout value results in a severe increase of network load (see Fig. 4).
+Three adaptive timeout algorithms have been proposed, which trade off accuracy versus complexity.
+Our trace-driven analysis of the Abilene backbone shows that for most cases of real Internet traffic, a first moment estimation is enough to provide a timeout value very close to the optimum.
+Thus, an adaptive timeout algorithm can be easily incorporated to timerbased burstifiers, with a significant benefit in burstification delay and throughput.